 I argue that the combined effect of these three forces is to generate structure-yet free, enabling ecosystems in which meaningful change is more possible and probable.

-In the presentation, and the paper that underpins it, I explore how
+In the presentation, and the underpinning article, forthcoming in Northern Ireland Legal Quarterly, I explore how

 - a particular design practice (prefigurative design)